ml6team/fondant-usecase-controlnet/README.md

 **Prerequisite:**

-Ensure that you have Python installed on your system.
-This data pipeline requires Python version 3.8 to 3.10.
+- Ensure Python version 3.8 to 3.10 is installed on your system.
-Docker is necessary to run the pipeline and you need to have a GPU configured to run the GPU based component.
-Ensure that Docker is installed and configured on your system.
+- Install and configure Docker on your system.
+- Configure a GPU for running the GPU-based component of the pipeline.
+-

 Follow these steps to get started and running the Fondant pipeline on your local machine.